This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-For weeks I’ve been asking, “What are these little black ants all over my kitchen, and how do I get rid of them without using dangerous chemicals?

-Before we moved to Brentwood, Tennessee, our houses were never invaded by ants like these.
+For weeks I’ve been asking, “What are these small ants all over my kitchen?
+And how do I get rid of them without using dangerous chemicals?”
+Before we moved to Brentwood Tennessee, our houses were never invaded by ants like these.

-They’re tiny, fast, and attracted to anything sweet or wet.
+They’re tiny, fast, and attracted to anything that is sweet or wet.
 They march across the floor in long parades.

 Insecticide sprays are out of the question.